ShiJbey/Plants-vs-Zombies-Racket/README.md

+# Plants vs. Zombies Racket Clone

-This is the first project from the UDel CISC181 Fall2013 course.
+This is the first project from the Fall 2013 UDel CISC108: Intro to Computer Science I course.

 The objective of the project was to create a Racket clone of the popular game Plants vs. Zombies.